 Watering and pot size

-Watering weed during the seedling phase is very important.
+Watering weed during the seedling stage is very important.
 You need to find an adequate amount of H2O based on the pot size and drainage.
+Use big containers (bigger than 2 gallons) to water seedlings, especially autoflowers.
+Do not overwater them, give them “a sip” of water every time till your seedlings “grows into” their pots.

-Symptoms of an overwatering cannabis seedling problem include dropping seedlings, a very moist growing medium, and damping off.
+Symptoms of an overwatering include dropping seedlings, a very moist growing medium, and damping off.
 The reason for this could be that the container is too big for the seedling.
 Another could be that the pot size is correct, but the drainage is bad, or you’re watering too often.
+Overwatering is often a root of the most cannabis seedling problems.

 Signs of underwatering are wilting seedlings, a dry growing medium, and slow growth.
 The leaves might look crispy or be fading in color.
 To correct this, you need to up your watering schedule.